arcium-hq/agave/CONTRIBUTING.md

 developers to jump into any file in the codebase and not need to adapt to inconsistencies in how the code is written.
 The codebase should appear as if it had been authored by a single developer.
-If you don't agree with a convention, submit a PR patching this document and let's discuss!
+If you don't agree with a convention, submit a PR patching this document, and let's discuss!
 Once the PR is accepted, *all* code should be updated as soon as possible to reflect the new conventions.